jsom1/jsom1.github.io/_walkthroughs/OpenAdmin.md

 ## 2. Find and exploit vulnerabilities
 {:style="color:DarkRed; font-size: 170%;"}

-We start by opening a browser and navigate to http://10.10.10.171.
-I'm not displaying it here, but this leads to the default index page of Apache.
+We start by opening a browser and navigating to http://10.10.10.171.
+This leads to the default index page of Apache.
 After trying a few directories manually (such as */robots.txt*), I used **dirbuster** to find interesting ones:

 <div class="img_container">
 ![nmap]({{https://jsom1.github.io/}}/_images/htb_oa_dirb.png)